RKrahl/auto-patch/README.rst

 This package provides a script to call zypper to install security and other system updates.
 It also provides systemd unit files to automatically call that script regularly.

-Since the script depends on zypper, it will probably only work for openSUSE.
+Since the script depends on zypper, it will probably only work for SUSE distributions (openSUSE and SLES).

 System requirements